-In addition, your presentation skills will be refined during this course to help prepare you for your transition from the academic world to employment in the business world at the performance level of an undergraduate business graduate.
+In addition, your presentation skills will be refined during this course to help prepare you for your transition from the academic world to employment in the business world at the performance level of a graduate business student.
 I am confident that this course will be of value to you by helping you think more wisely, act more competently, and to make better decisions.